 “You must have suppressed these memories.”

-The father shrugs.
-For many hours they walk through the forests, fields and neighborhoods where the student spent his childhood, the father his early fatherhood.
-These are the landscapes of the student’s repetitive nightmares of getting hunted, caught, and physically punished by his father.
+The father merely shrugs.
+For many hours they walk through the forests and fields where the student spent his childhood, the father his early fatherhood.
+These are the landscapes of the repetitive nightmares which the student used to have when he was a child: of getting hunted, caught, and brutalized by his father.
 It has been a small, but impressive part of his daily life as a boy.
 Though his father’s violent excesses ended when the son turned 14 years old – due to his sheers height – it is deeply engraved in the son’s soul.
 But now he has the chance to talk about all these things to his father, and he takes the opportunity.
 The father patiently listens to the sheer endless row of accusations.
 He listens without becoming aggressive – what a change!
 But he also seems strangely unaffected.
 Does he really not remember any of this?
 His violence against his oldest son?
 His occasional violence and unfairness against his other kids?
 He doesn’t.
 He does remember all the conflicts he had with his wife, though, but this is a topic that remains basically untouched during their long walk.

 For the first time for a long, long time, the student feels really comfortable being together with his daddy.
 There is something positive between them after all.